Skip to main content Skip to search

 Program Goals

-The Path to Chaplaincy prepares students to serve as compassionate and knowledgeable spiritual caregivers through a unique partnership between Yeshiva University and Gratz College.
-Students begin at Yeshiva University’s Bernard Revel Graduate School of Jewish Studies, where they earn a master’s degree in Jewish Studies while also completing additional coursework that fulfills key academic requirements for chaplaincy.
-Through study at Revel, along with select courses at YU’s Wurzweiler School of Social Work, Ferkauf Graduate School of Psychology, and the RIETS Graduate Program in Bioethics & Jewish Law, students develop a deep grounding in Jewish learning alongside interdisciplinary professional training.
-They then continue at Gratz College, completing Clinical Pastoral Education (CPE) and advanced coursework in Jewish spiritual care, equipping them to serve in healthcare, military, correctional, campus, and communal settings.
-The program is open to men and women and provides a pathway to Board Certified Chaplaincy that does not require rabbinic ordination.
-Upon completion of the program, students are eligible to apply for Board Certification, the gold standard in professional chaplaincy.
+The Path to Chaplaincy prepares students to become compassionate, knowledgeable spiritual caregivers through a unique partnership between Yeshiva University and Gratz College.
+Students begin at Yeshiva University’s Bernard Revel Graduate School of Jewish Studies, earning a master’s degree in Jewish Studies while completing additional coursework that fulfills key academic requirements for chaplaincy.
+Through study at Revel and select courses at YU’s Wurzweiler School of Social Work, Ferkauf Graduate School of Psychology, and the RIETS Graduate Program in Bioethics & Jewish Law, students gain a strong foundation in Jewish learning alongside interdisciplinary professional training.

 Professional Certification